When preparing a file for upload to your CMS library make sure that you give the file an appropriate name.

 - Make sure it's a name you would be happy for other people to see, and more importantly, make sure it's a name other people will understand.

 - Keep file names in lower case.
+Case is ignored in URLs, and for the sake of simplicity, lowercase is easier.

 - Don't use blank spaces in file names.
 Separate words with a hyphen '-', and make sure there is no blank spaces at the start or end of the file name.